September 27, 2018

 Work = Return

-Find the opportunities that other investors miss because they’re too enamored with the glamour stocks.
+Find the opportunities that other investors miss because they’re too enamored with the glamor stocks.

 Delivered via video lectures